Borda/pyDeprecate/README.md

     """
     My deprecated function which is mapping to sklearn accuracy.
     """
-    pass  # or you can just place docstring as one above
+    # to stop complain your IDE about unused argument you can use void/empty function
+    void(preds, target, blabla)

 # call this function will raise deprecation warning:
 #   WARNING:root:`depr_accuracy` was deprecated, use `sklearn.metrics.accuracy_score`